colmmacc/hyperawsdocs/doc_source/what-is-incident-manager.md

 + **Amazon CloudWatch** – Configure CloudWatch to monitor your application resources\.
 Use CloudWatch alarms to initiate incidents in the Incident Manager console\.
 To learn about monitoring best practices, see [Response plans](response-plans.md)\.
 Review detailed metrics during an incident using the incident details page\.
 For more information about metrics in the incident details page, see [Metrics](tracking-details.md#tracking-details-metrics) in the incident details section of this guide\.
 + **AWS Systems Manager** – Use Systems Manager capabilities to view and control your application infrastructure\.
 For more information, see the [Systems Manager User Guide](https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html)\.
   + OpsCenter – Create *OpsItems* directly from a post incident analysis to follow up on related work\.
 To learn more about continuous improvement using Incident Manager post incident analysis, see the [Post\-incident analysis](analysis.md) section of this guide\.
-  + Automation Documents – To learn about creating runbooks using Systems Manager automation documents, see the [Runbooks and automation](runbooks.md) section of this guide\.
+  + Automation – To learn about creating runbooks using Systems Manager automation, see the [Runbooks and automation](runbooks.md) section of this guide\.

 ## Accessing Incident Manager<a name="access"></a>